 December 10.
-I began now to think my cave or vault finished, when on a sudden (it seems I had made it too large) a great quantity of earth fell down from the top and one side, so much that in short it frighted me, and not without reason too; for if I had heen been under it I had never wanted a grave-digger: upon this difafter I had a great deal of work to do over again; for I had the loofe earth to carry out, and, which was of more importance, I had the cieling to prop up, fo that I might be fure no more would come down.
+I began now to think my cave or vault finished; when on a sudden (it seems I had made it too large) a great quantity of earth fell down from the top and one side, so much, that, in short, it frighted me, and not without reason too; for if I had been under it, I had never wanted a gravedigger.
+Upon this disaster, I had a great deal of work to do over again, for I had the loose earth to carry out; and, which was of more importance, I had the ceiling to prop up, so that I might be sure no more would come down.

 Dec.
-11. This day I went to work with it accordingly, and got two shores or posts pitched upright to the top, with two pieces of boards a cross over each post; this I finished the next day; and setting more posts up with boards, in about a week more I had the roof secured; and the posts, standing in rows, served me for partitions to part off my horse.
+11. This day I went to work with it accordingly, and got two shores or posts pitched upright to the top, with two pieces of boards across over each post; this I finished the next day; and setting more posts up with boards, in about a week more I had the roof secured; and the posts, standing in rows, served me for partitions to part off my house.

 Dec.
-17. From this day to the twentieth I placed shelves, and knocked up nails on the posts to hang every thing up that could be hung up, and now I began to be in some order within doors.
+17. From this day to the 20th, I placed

+shelves, and knocked up nails on the posts, to hang every thing up that could be hung up; and now I began to be in some order within doors.

 Dec.
-20. Now I carried every thing into the cave, and began to furnish my house, and set up some pieces of boards, like a dresser, to order my victuals upon, but boards began to be very scarce with me; also I made me another table.
+20. Now I carried every thing into the cave, and began to furnish my house, and set up some pieces of boards, like a dresser, to order my victuals upon; but boards began to be very scarce with me: also I made me another table.

 Dec.
-24. Much rain all night and all day; no stirring out.
+24. Much rain all night and all day: no stirring out.